Looking for the BA Economics course details, subjects list, and syllabus?

 One of the disadvantages of taking a BA economics course can be that you will have to spend your life in mathematics for the rest of your life.
 Practicing mathematics will never end for you.

-In today’s time, there are many such economics specialists, who are doing a fierce competition to get to higher positions.
+In today’s time, there are many such economics specialists, who are a fierce competition to get to higher positions.

 After completing the BA economics course, if you want to go to the big positions, then you will have to face a lot of competition.